 The image above gives you a better look at the best choices you have.
 As you can see, these configurations are much more compacted and provide a more uniform pressure across the surface.
 The above shoes featured are as follows:

-If you want to find a wide selection of shoes suitable for footgolf, head to SoccerLoco.com!
+If you want to find a widest selection of shoes suitable for footgolf, check this line-up at soccer.com.

 Everything Else Etiquette

 Appropriate attire and equipment is MANDATORY on the FootGolf course.

 - Golf Cap is included as part of your registration (no baseball caps or beanies)